 Additionally, when a student fails a CTE Dual Credit course, most subsequent courses are prerequisites for the next level the following semester (there are a few exceptions in Welding and IT).
-Therefore, failing a course during semester A can result in the removal by the college in semester B. The SCTHS staff remains vigilant and informs parents and students of this risk during parent meetings, orientations, open house, etc. Students are typically required to participate in grade conferences where this is discussed more directly.
+Therefore, failing a course during semester A can result in the removal by the college in semester B. The SCTHS staff remains vigilant and informs parents and students of this risk during parent meetings, orientations, open house, etc. Students are required to participate in grade conferences where this is discussed more directly.
 Typically, near the end of the second grading period of the semester (November and April), notices are mailed home to parents if their student is failing one of those college classes and at risk of being dropped from the college coursework in the subsequent semesters.

 When a college course is failed, the counselor will coach the students through the appeals process with the college.
 In most instances, those appeals have been approved, and the student is allowed to continue into the next class, while retaking the failed course concurrently, if possible.
 However, there is no guarantee that the College will grant an appeal nor a guarantee that the course will be available the following semester.
-Students are not granted second appeals after the first time requesting it.